 You can find it in many hotels and restaurants, bottled or even on draught.
 But it is not everywhere.
 There are some alcohol-free areas.
 “Du Lac” (1 and 2), the so-called business district of Tunis, is one of them.
 It seems that the main investors are Saudis, and they would not allow it.

+So the best places to find it are the hotels and resorts that are not in alchohol-free areas.
 If you are looking to spend a full day in a resort, where you can enjoy a large pool and a few pints of Celtia, I recommend Carthage Thalasso Resort in Gammarth.
 It costs 60 TND on weekdays and 70 on weekends.